Best Auto Insurance for Jeeps in 2025

 What is the cheapest insurance for a Jeep?

-The cheapest insurance for a Jeep is offered by State Farm, starting at $124 per month for minimum liability coverage, along with a 17% bundling discount.
+The cheapest insurance for a Jeep is offered by State Farm, starting at $122 per month for minimum liability coverage, along with a 17% bundling discount (Read More: State Farm vs. Progressive Auto Insurance).

 What are the four recommended types of insurance for Jeeps?